thequig-lebowski/ci-portfolio-two/README.md

 To add to the experience of game play a flip animation was applied to each card whenever it was turned.
 This reinforced the idea that it was a card that the user was playing with as well as providing a visual que that an input was received or letting them know a card wasn't in play currently.
 Also having them "unflip" adds another nice aspect to the game play.
 * Responsiveness
 Designed for mobile first, a lot of effort went into making sure that the game looked and worked well at all screen sizes and all game levels.
 To ensure the larger grid looks well, it gets it's own `small-card` class to resize it specifically.
 Similarly the `colum-gap` and `row-gap` and altered for the larder grid at smaller screen sizes.
+* When viewed in Chrome on Android the site theme extends to the browser.

 ### Future Features
 * I would like to see the addition of a score board, stored locally.
 This would provide another call to action to try to improve